 This network could use the proposed bus priority access model for a combination of journey experiences.
-The bus services provide an opportunity to support active modes of travel (walking and cycling)

-and would be equipped equipment.
+The bus services provide an opportunity to support active modes of travel (walking and cycling) and would be equipped with bike racks and storage for recreational equipment.